-When you think of Apple Inc. for example, chances are, you’ll have the image of an apple with part of it bitten-off.
+When you think of Apple Inc. for example, you’ll have the image of an apple with part of it bitten-off.
 The name IBM will instantly conjure that iconic, blocky fancy font.

 Your logo is one of the most important assets your business has.
 It’s your business’ face, something your customers can instantly relate to at a glance.

-Your logo can bring out subconscious feelings and thoughts to people about you.
+Your logo can also bring out subconscious feelings and thoughts to people about you.

 Your choice of fonts is a good place to start.
 Fonts that resemble script handwriting and calligraphy can bring out an impression that your company is creative or playful, blocky text (like in the case of IBM) screams that you are all about business and more geometric modern fonts can convey an image of trendiness around you.

-It can also come-out as a business that doesn’t care much about its image.
+It can also come out as a business that doesn’t care much about its image.
 It’s for this reason that good marketers and designers will insist on original images or illustrations for company logos.

 If someone tells you to use clipart from an online source to use in your logo, then you’ll know they don’t know what they’re talking about.
 The problem with online clipart is that if you found it, chances are someone else did too.
 You want your logo to be unique and using online clipart is a sure way not to reach that objective.

 Red for example can be seen as aggressive or attention-grabbing.
 Black in its simplicity can imply timelessness and sophistication.
 Green has been linked to nature and health.

 It is best to start with setting your company’s mission and vision before creating your logo.
 Your company’s vision and goals will be the foundation of its identity, the identity that your logo will have to convey.

 It would be unprofessional if you handed out business letters without a proper letterhead with your logo.
 Likewise, handing out generic business cards without your logo or branding won’t create a good impression.

 Ideally, you’d want your logo to be simple and functional.
 Because you’d want it to appear everywhere, it has to be able to scale up or down properly.

 Creating the ideal logo for your business is as much an art as it is a science.
 Because there are a lot of factors that can go into creating a beautiful, functional logo that reflects your business’ identity, it might be best to seek professional help.

 Do you need help with

-There are 131 Graphic Designers on standby
+There are 100 graphic designers on standby